 John Lee began performing at 8 years old when he sang "Maudie" to a Detroit radio audience while sitting on his father's lap.
 He went on to tour with his father in his adolescence, but by the age of 15 was already in jail for burglary .
 John Lee spent many dark decades in and out of prison in the shadow of his father's limelight, finally winding up in the notorious San Quentin facility with the scars of numerous gun and knife fights over the years.

 John Lee finally came to terms with his life of crime and addiction in a judge-mandated halfway house, where he did time and eventually formed a band with other recovering addicts.

 Today, John Lee is singing a different tune, the tune of the Gospel with a funky down home big band beat, with music that gives a treat to your feet.
 John Lee Jr. today is the recipient of an A.A degree in Biblical Studies, a B.A in Counseling degree, 2 Units in Clinical Pastoral Education (C.P.E) and is a Protestant Chaplain at the notorious Super max prison known as Pelican Bay, Folsom State Prison, and California Medical Facility located in Vacaville, Calif.
-He still does Las Vegas with his new funky sound and has speaking and singing engagements in Eagle River at Hilands womens Prison, Goose Creek, and Spring Creek State Prison in Seward, Alaska, and also Tucson Arizona state prison.
+He still does Las Vegas with his new funky sound and has preaching and singing engagements in Eagle River at Hilands women's Prison, Goose Creek, and Spring Creek State Prison in Seward, Alaska, and also Tucson Arizona state prison.
 Currently he is working on his new CD in which is to be released next year in 2017 called, “My God is Holy.”
 Today he offers inspiration to others who have traveled the dark side, from juvenile delinquents to death row, and offers them a story of second chances, rebirth, and redemption.
 Music is in his mind, and the Gospel is in his soul, all to and for the glory of His Master, the Lord Jesus Christ to Whom he serves.